hreskiv/chr-eve-ng/README.md

-# MikorTik CHR in eve-ng
+# MikroTik CHR in eve-ng

 Repository contain script to adding RouterOS image for eve-ng environment and LAB's for Mikrotik trainings.